-*NOTE: SOME HIKING TRAILS MAY BE CLOSED AT CERTAIN TIMES DUE TO EXTREME FIRE DANGER.
+*NOTE: SOME HIKING TRAILS MAY BE CLOSED AT CERTAIN TIMES DUE TO EXTREME FIRE DANGER or MONSOON SEASON FLOODING.

 When hiking it should be remembered that the formations are composed primarily of soft and disintegrating sandstone or gypsum.
 Do not attempt to climb any rock formation or stray from clearly marked trails.
+Do not hike in arroyos (ditches).
 Snakes are comparatively rare and most are harmless, but caution should always be exercised.
 Wear sun protection and carry plenty of water.

 Click on the trail map below and view a larger, printable version.

-The trail head for this most popular hike is located at the arroyo behind the Museums and past the Corral Block complex.
+The trailhead sign for this most popular hike is located at the arroyo (ditch) behind the Museums and past the Corral Block complex.
 Cross the arroyo and follow the trail up the ridge.
 From the top there is an excellent view of the Piedra Lumbre basin.
 This hike of 1 ½ – 2 hours has wonderful views as the trail climbs from 6,500 to 7,100 feet.
-(Round trip – 3 miles)
+(Round trip – 3 miles.)

 Follow the road to Long House (by car if you wish).
 Continue past the Kitchen Mesa trail, the hogans and the upper irrigation pond.
 Follow trail signs up the canyon.
-At a small pool, cross the arroyo where the trail continues on the right bank and takes you over large rocks to the box of the canyon.
-For a shorter hike, turn back at the small pool.
+At a small pool, cross the arroyo where the trail continues on the right bank, over large rocks to the box of the canyon.
+For a shorter hike, turn back at the small pond.
 This hike follows a gently uphill grade from 6,400 to 6,900 feet.
-(Round trip – 4 miles)
+(Round trip – 4 miles).